top of page

 portait_edited.jpg

-I am a German-Swiss astronomer currently based at the Max Planck Institute for Radio Astronomy in Bonn, Germany.
+I am a German-Swiss astronomer currently based at the Canadian Institute for Theoretical Astrophysics (CITA) of the University of Toronto, Canada.

 Sebastiano D.